Fast & Intense At-Home Tabata Leg Workout

-This Tabata-style leg workout is great for strengthening and toning your lower body and targets your quads, glutes, hamstrings and calves.
-It uses short, high-intensity intervals, which means you will get a tough workout done in just a few minutes.
+This Tabata-style leg workout is great for strengthening your lower body and targets your quads, glutes, hamstrings and calves.
+It uses short, high-intensity intervals, which means you will get an effective workout done in just a few minutes.

 Tabata-style leg workout you can do at home

-Next time you’re working out at home, give this tabata leg workout a go.
-It’s fast and intense making it a great option as a standalone exercise routine or to add an extra challenge to the end of a workout session.
+Next time you’re working out at home, give this Tabata leg workout a go.
+It’s fast and intense making it a great option as a standalone workout or as an extra challenge at the end of another session.

 Do each leg exercise for 20 seconds and then rest for 10 seconds before moving on to the next exercise in the circuit.
 Repeat the whole circuit 6-8 times.

 With a bench placed horizontally behind you and holding a dumbbell in each hand, plant both feet on the floor shoulder-width apart.
 Carefully step your right foot backwards, allowing the ball of your foot to rest on top of the bench.
 Carefully shuffle your left foot forward, if needed.
 Extend your arms by your sides to hold the dumbbells in a neutral grip (palms facing inwards).
 This is your starting position.